ryanchynoweth44/DatabricksContent/DeployDatabricks/README.md

 - [MountDataLake.py](DeployDatabricks/Setup/MountDataLake.py)
     - Mounts all three containers highlighted in our assumptions above.
     - Assumes secrets are stored in a Databricks secret scope, which will be eliminated with item 1 on the roadmap being created.

-### Admin
-Note - some of these notebooks have been altered from Databricks employees - references provided upon request.